Last Updated on 04/04/2026

 Kodachi OS is a security-focused Ubuntu-based operating system designed for anonymity and privacy.
 It runs as a “live” OS from a USB drive or DVD, leaving no trace on the host computer unless you choose to install it.
 Key features include routing all internet traffic through a VPN and the Tor network, a “Nuke” function for self-destruction, built-in cryptographic tools, and various privacy-oriented browsers and applications.

-Technology: CheckmarxStable (LTS)
+Category: CheckmarxStable (LTS)

 Get Kodachi here: https://www.kodachi.cloud/wiki/bina/index.html